 - B. Determining Change in Placement.
 A change in placement is a legal term that applies to the situations described below.
-A student's school suspension that occurred in a Louisiana local education agency (LEA) during the same school year of transfer into another Louisiana LEA "counts" and is added to any additional suspensions in the new school. - More than 10 Consecutive Days of Suspension, i.e., Expulsion Any suspension that is for more than 10 consecutive days is considered to be a change in placement. - 2.
-More than 10 Total Days of Suspension in One School Year.
-A series of suspensions with days that total more than 10 total school days in a school year is a change in placement1.
+A student's school suspension that occurred in a Louisiana local education agency (LEA) during the same school year of transfer into another Louisiana LEA "counts" and is added to any additional suspensions in the new school. - 1.
+More than 10 Consecutive Days of Suspension, i.e., Expulsion Any suspension that is for more than 10 consecutive days is considered to be a change in placement. - More than 10 Total Days of Suspension in One School Year.
+A series of suspensions with days that total more than 10 total school days in a school year is a change in placement.
 The special education coordinator, with assistance and documentation from the administration/disciplinarian, monitors the number of days each student has been suspended.
 Students with disabilities who have not reached this 10-day threshold may be suspended under the procedures that apply to all students. - Additional Considerations.
-The following considerations apply to in-school suspension; a suspension or removal for a portion of the school day, and for suspensions from transportation. - a.
-In-school Suspension.
-An in-school suspension will not be considered as a suspension for the above purposes as long as a student is given the opportunity to continue to: appropriately participate in the general curriculum; receive IEP specified services; and participate with nondisabled children to the extent they would have in the current placement.
-Any in-school suspension that does not meet this standard must be considered as a suspension for purposes of these procedures. - b.
-Suspension/Removal for Portion of School Day.
-Students sent home from school in the morning because of misconduct are considered to have a full-day suspension.
+The following considerations apply to in-school suspension; a suspension or removal for a portion of the school day, and for suspensions from transportation. - In-school Suspension.
+An in-school suspension will not be considered as a suspension for the above purposes as long as a student is given the opportunity to continue to: appropriately participate in the general curriculum; receive IEP specified services; and participate with non-disabled children to the extent they would have in the current placement.
+Any in-school suspension that does not meet this standard must be considered as a suspension for purposes of these procedures. - Suspension/Removal for Portion of School Day, Students sent home from school in the morning because of misconduct are considered to have a full-day suspension.
 Students sent home in the afternoon are considered to have a half-day suspension.
-These conditions apply unless the student's Behavior Intervention Plan (BIP) specifically calls for the student to receive a shortened school day when certain behaviors are exhibited.2 - c.
-Bus Suspension.
-The following standards apply based on whether transportation is a related service on the IEP: - 1) When Bus Transportation is an IEP Service.
-When transportation is an IEP service, a student's removal from the bus is considered to be a suspension unless transportation is provided in some other way.
-In this case, transportation has been determined to be necessary for the student to access educational services. - When Bus Transportation is NOT an IEP Service.
-When transportation is not an IEP service, the student's removal from the bus is NOT considered to be a suspension.
-In this case the student/parent have the same obligations for the student to get to and from school as any non-disabled student suspended from the bus.
+These conditions apply unless the student's Behavior Intervention Plan (BIP) specifically calls for the student to receive a shortened school day when certain behaviors are exhibited.2 - Bus Suspension.
+The following standards apply based on whether transportation is a related service on the IEP: - When transportation is an IEP service, a student's removal from the bus is considered to be a suspension unless transportation is offered in some other way.
+In this case, transportation has been determined to be necessary for the student to access educational services. - 2) When transportation is not an IEP service, the student's removal from the bus is NOT considered to be a suspension.
+In this case, the student/parent has the same obligations for the student to get to and from school as any nondisabled student suspended from the bus.
 However, school officials should consider whether the bus behavior is similar to classroom behavior that IS addressed in an IEP and whether the bus behavior should be addressed in the IEP or through a BIP.